ZerO Initialization: Initializing Neural Networks with only Zeros and Ones: Is Randomness Necessary in Identity Initialization?

 We model $\funcF(\vx)$ to be a multilayer perceptron with $L > 2$ hidden layers, such that:

 with $l \in 1,...,L$.
 Let $\vz_{0} = \vx$ and $\funcF(\vx) = \vz_{L}$. $\phi$ is an element-wise nonlinearity.
-We assume that $\funcF$ has uniform hidden dimension $N_{h}$, with $\mW_{l} \in \sR^{N_{h} \times N_{h}}$ for $l \in 2,...,L-1$, $\mW_{1} \in \sR^{N_{h} \times N_{x}}$, and $\mW_{L} \in \sR^{N_{y} \times N_{h}}$.
+We assume that $\funcF$ has uniform hidden dimension $n_h$, with $\mW_{l} \in \sR^{n_h \times n_h}$ for $l \in 2,...,L-1$, $\mW_{1} \in \sR^{n_h \times n_x}$, and $\mW_{L} \in \sR^{n_y \times n_h}$.

-The input-output Jacobian is a well-studied proxy for estimating the stability of signal propagation at initialization \citep{saxe_exact_2014}.
-It is defined as:

-Proposed by \citep{saxe_exact_2014}, dynamical isometry is a condition where all singular values of the Jacobian $\mJ_{io}$ concentrate near 1.
+The input-output Jacobian is a well-studied proxy for estimating the stability of signal propagation at initialization, which is defined as: $\mJ_{io} = \frac{\partial \vz_L}{\partial \vz_0}.$ Proposed by \citep{saxe_exact_2014}, dynamical isometry is a condition where all singular values of the Jacobian $\mJ_{io}$ concentrate near 1.
 If $\mJ_{io}$ is well-conditioned, the backpropagation error $\grad{\loss}{\vz_l}$ at any layer $l$ will be well-conditioned as well.
 This ensures stable signal propagation and well-behaved gradients at initialization.

-Consider the case of $N_{x} = N_{y} = N_{h}$.
+Consider the case of $n_x = n_y = n_h$.
 Identity initialization is defined as initializing each matrix to be an identity matrix: $\mW_{l} = \mI$.
 In this case, the dynamical isometry property for a linear $\funcF$ can be easily verified as $\mJ_{io} = \mI$.
 It also holds for certain nonlinearities when applying the identity initialization on residual networks: $\vz_{l} = \phi (\vx_{l}) + \vx_{l-1}$ where $\mW_l = 0$, such that no signal is passed through the residual branches at initialization.
 Table~\ref{tab:related_works} lists a few related examples.

 From an optimization perspective, \citet{hardt_identity_2016} suggest that $\funcF$ has a global minimum very close to its identity initialization, such that $\max_{1 \leq l \leq L} \left\lVert \mW^{\prime}_{l} \right\rVert \leq O(1/L)$ for large $L$, where $\mW^{\prime} = \mW - \mI$. \citet{bartlett_gradient_2019} also proves that under the identity initialization, gradient descent learns an $\epsilon$-approximation of $\funcF$ within iterations polynomial in $log(1 / \epsilon)$.